aws-terraform-lab/aws-terraform-study/README.md

 # aws-terraform-study

-Create a file named `aws_config.tf` in root and put your aws credentials, otherwise privide this one by environment
+Create a file named `aws_config.tf` in root and put your aws credentials, otherwise provide this one by environment

 ```terraform
 provider "aws" {